Seven Principles of Effective Public Speaking

 When we watch celebrities, politicians, or business leaders speak on television or in public, they seem so at ease that we may wonder: are great speakers made, or are they just born that way?
 While it is true that some individuals are born with this gift, many effective public speakers have trained themselves to be so.
 Either they have received formal media training or they have delivered so many presentations that over time they’ve learned what works for them.
 So, what is the true secret to effective public speaking?

-Here are seven principles of public speaking that I’ve developed in my role as a media coach.
+Here are ten principles of public speaking that I’ve developed in my role as a media coach.
 Keep them in mind the next time you find yourself presenting before a group.

 People want to listen to someone who is interesting, relaxed, and comfortable.
 In the routine conversations we have every day, we have no problem being ourselves.
 Yet too often, when we stand up to give a speech, something changes.
 We focus on the “public” at the expense of the “speaking.”
 To become effective at public speaking, you must do just the opposite: focus on the speaking and let go of the “public.”